 (h) The Contractor has furnished and the Department has accepted the as-built drawings and certified survey in accordance with the requirements of Section 555, 556, 557 and 611.

-ARTICLE 9-9 (Page 102) is expanded as follows:

-Section 215.422(5), Florida Statutes, requires the Department to include a statement of vendor (Contractor) rights.
-Contractors are hereby advised of the following:

-Contractors providing goods and services to an agency should be aware of the following time frames: Upon receipt, an agency has five working days to inspect and approve the goods and services, unless the bid specifications, purchase order or Contract specifies otherwise.
-An agency has 20 days to deliver a request for payment (voucher) to the Department of Banking and Finance.
-The 20 days are measured from the latter of the date the invoice is received or the goods or services are received, inspected and approved, by the Department.

-If a payment is not made within 40 days, a separate interest penalty at the rate established pursuant to Section 55.03(1), Florida Statutes will be due and payable, in addition to the invoice amount, to the Contractor.
-The interest penalty provision applies after a 35 day time period to health care providers, as defined by rule.
-Interest penalties of less than one dollar will not be enforced unless the Contractor requests payment.
-Invoices that have to be returned to a Contractor because of Contractor preparation errors will result in a delay in the payment.
-The invoice payment requirements do not start until a properly completed invoice is provided to the Department.

-A Vendor Ombudsman has been established within the Department of Banking and Finance.
-The duties of this individual include acting as an advocate for Contractors who may be experiencing problems in obtaining timely payment(s) from a state agency.
-The Vendor Ombudsman may be contacted by calling the State Comptroller’s Hotline, 1-800-848-3792.

 SECTION 9 (Pages 92 - 102) is expanded by the following new Article:

 9-11 Submittals.

-9-11.1 Submittal Instructions: The Contractor will prepare and certify a monthly invoice for each project in the Contract.
-Submit the invoice to the Engineer.
-The Engineer will not pay for any item of work until the invoice is approved.
+9-11.1 Submittal Instructions: The Contractor will prepare and certify a monthly estimate for each project in the Contract.
+Submit the Contractor’s certified monthly estimate to the Engineer.
+The Engineer will not pay for any item of work until the Contractor’s certified monthly estimate is approved.

-9-11.2 Contractor’s Invoice: The Contractor must make a request for payment by submitting a certified monthly invoice, no later than 12 O’clock noon, Monday, after the estimate cut-off date or as directed by the Engineer, based on the amount of work done or completed.
-The Contractor’s invoice must consist of the following:
+9-11.2 Contractor’s Certified Monthly Estimate: The Contractor must make a request for payment by submitting a certified monthly estimate, no later than 12 O’clock noon, Monday, after the estimate cut-off date or as directed by the Engineer, based on the amount of work done or completed.
+The Contractor’s certified monthly estimate must consist of the following:

-(a) Contract Number, Financial Project Identification Number, Invoice Number, Invoice Date and the period that the invoice represents.
+(a) Contract Number, Financial Project Identification Number, Estimate Number, Monthly Estimate Date and the period that the certified monthly estimate represents.

-(b) The basis for arriving at the amount of the progress invoice including approximate quantities of work completed, less payments previously made and less an amount previously retained or withheld.
+(b) The basis for arriving at the amount of the certified monthly estimate including approximate quantities of work completed, less payments previously made and less an amount previously retained or withheld.

-9-11.3 Payment to the Contractor: Upon receipt of the invoice and approval by the Engineer, payment will be made, less an amount retained or withheld per provisions included in the Contract.
+9-11.3 Payment to the Contractor: Upon receipt of the Contractor’s certified monthly estimate and approval by the Engineer, payment will be made, less an amount retained or withheld per provisions included in the Contract.
 The monthly payments will be approximate only and will be subject to reduction for overpayments or increase for underpayments on preceding payments to the Contractor and to correction in the subsequent estimates and the final estimate and payment process.